COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ### 3.2 Loops

 Note that loops in dictionaries rarely have more than 2 columns.
-The "length" of a column is the length of the longest data value for the corresponding data name, including delimiters.
+The "width" of a column is the width of the longest data value for the corresponding data name, including delimiters.
 The rules below are designed to make sure that columns align on their first character.

 1. A loop containing a single packet is presented as attribute - value pairs.
-1. The `loop_` keyword appears on a new line after `<text indent>` spaces
+2. The `loop_` keyword appears on a new line after `<text indent>` spaces
-2. The looped data names appear on separate lines starting at column `<text indent>` + `<loop indent>` + 1
+3. The `n` looped data names appear on separate lines starting at column `<text indent>` + `<loop indent>` + 1
-3. Each packet starts on a new line.
+4. Each packet starts on a new line.
-4. The first character of the first value of a packet is placed in column `<loop align>`.
+5. The first character of the first value of a packet is placed in column `<loop align>`.
-5. The second column begins at the first multiple of `<loop align>` following the end of the first column + `<min whitespace>`, or 2 * `<loop align>`, whichever is greater.
-6. However, if the resulting line length would be greater than `<line length>`, the first character of the second column is placed on a new line with first character in column `<loop step>`.
-7. If the second column is longer than `<line length>` - `<loop step>` characters, it is presented as a semicolon-delimited text string.
+6. Non-compound values in any column that are longer than `<line length>` - `<loop step>` characters are presented as a semicolon-delimited text strings.
-8. Semicolon-delimited text strings in loops are formatted as for section 2.1, except that they are indented so that the first non-blank character of each line aligns with the first alphabetic character of the data name header, that is, the first non blank character appears in column `<text indent>` + `<loop_indent>` + 2
+7. Semicolon-delimited text strings in loops are formatted as for section 2.1, except that they are indented so that the first non-blank,non-prefix character of each line aligns with the first alphabetic character of the data name header, that is, the first non blank character appears in column `<text indent>` + `<loop_indent>` + 2

-9. Subsequent columns follow the rules for the second column.
+8. If the number of looped data names `n` > 1, values in packets are separated by `<min whitespace>` together with any whitespace remaining at the end of the line distributed evenly between the columns.
+The following algorithm achieves this:
+    1. Find largest integer `p` such that no data values before column `p` on the current line contain a new line and the sum of widths of next `p` values in the packet, separated by `<min whitespace>` is less than `<line length>`.Call this total width.
+    2. Calculate "remaining whitespace" as `floor(<line length> - total width)/(p-1)`
+    3. The start position of values for data name number `d+1` is start position of data name `d` + width of data name `d` + `<min whitespace>` + `remaining whitespace`.
+    4. If p < n, the next value is placed in column `<loop step>` on a new line and procedure repeated from step 1
+    5. If any values for a data name contain a new line, data values following that data value start from step 4.

+9. If there are two values on a single line and the rules above would yield a starting column for the second value that is greater than `<value col>`, the calculated value is replaced by `<value col>` unless it would be separated by less than `<min whitespace>` from the first value in the packet.

 #### Examples